 A rising debtor book looks good on paper.
 It does though:

 - Stifle cash flow;

 - Mask potential bad debts.

-Taking early action with a robust and transparent plan, you and your team, you’ll have every chance of turning your business around.
-If things don’t improve, there are still formal insolvency procedures that we can use to rescue your business or close it down while ensuring all your obligations as a company director.
+Taking early action with a robust and transparent plan, you and your team will have every chance of turning your business around.
+If things don’t improve, there are still formal insolvency procedures that we can use to rescue your business or close it down, while ensuring all your obligations as a company director.

 For a free initial, no-obligation conversation regarding your limited company’s debts, please contact HBG ADVISORY as soon as possible!

-Due to the Coronavirus Covid19 Pandemic, we have set up a VIRTUAL meeting connection allowing directors to discuss issues in the safety and privacy of the home or workplace.
+Due to the Coronavirus Covid19 Pandemic, we have set up a VIRTUAL meeting connection, which allows directors to discuss issues in the safety and privacy of the home or workplace.